Call Now - Open 24/7

 What happens if you hit cyclist with car

 Still, drivers are not automatically at fault.
-Even though cyclists are vulnerable road users, they can contribute to the crash, and other parties might also be partly responsible.
-After all, both motor vehicle operators and bicycle riders have rights and responsibilities according to traffic laws.
-This guide explains what happens if you hit a cyclist with your car.
+Both motor vehicle operators and bicycle riders have legal rights and responsibilities under traffic laws, and whoever violates those laws typically bears responsibility.
+This guide explains what happens if you hit a cyclist with your car and how shared fault in a bicycle accident may affect the outcome.

 What to Do Immediately After Hitting a Cyclist with Your Car